-An explanation is very simple – different materials absorb and reflect different wavelength, therefore, more power is absorbed – easy cutting or engraving will be.
+An explanation is very simple – different materials absorb and reflect different wavelengths, therefore, more power is absorbed – easy cutting or engraving will be.
 More power is being reflected – less power will achieve the surface.

-For example gold and silver are kind of sensitive to the wavelength 300-500 nm.
+For example, gold and silver are kind of sensitive to the wavelength 300-500 nm.

 Why it is impossible to engrave or cut with lasers of wavelength more than 300 nm